 The wild turkey’s population had severely declined by the year 1900 due to hunting and habitat degradation, but it is now on the rebound.

-The Virginia Living Museum has four turkeys on display.
-They are very active and entertaining to watch.
+The turkeys on display at the Virginia Living Museum are very active and entertaining to watch.
 They can often be seen foraging, displaying or taking dust baths.